Skill Demand Index

 Which roles need Ahrefs most:

-Marketing positions drive 100% of demand.
-Skills commonly paired with Ahrefs include Technical SEO and Technical SEO Audits.
+Marketing positions drive 93% of demand.
+Other also frequently list Ahrefs as a requirement.
+Skills commonly paired with Ahrefs include SEO and Technical SEO.

 Depth Level Distribution